Handle Exposure: G3

 G33: Cement a Working Relationship

-Function: To sustain transactions via personalization.
+Function: To sustain ongoing transactions via personalization.

 G34: Defend Your Strategy